WebReflection/workway/README.md

   * multiple methods invocation at once are possible, but there is no guarantee of the order.
 Use promises features or `await` each call if sequential methods calls depend on previous results.

 ## Compatibility

-The code is written in a ES5 friendly syntax, and it's guaranteed to work in IE 10 or above, and mostly every mobile browser.
+The code is written in a ES5 friendly syntax, and it's guaranteed to work in IE 10 or above, and mostly every mobile browser on platforms such iOS 8+, Android 4.4+, Blackberry OS 10+, or Windows Phone 8+.

+You can test live your browser through the **[live test page](https://webreflection.github.io/workway/test/index.html)**.

-However, in IE 10/11 case, you need to provide polyfills on both client and worker side, right before this script.
+Please note in IE 10/11 or other old browser cases, you might need to provide polyfills on both client and worker side.

-Feel free to choose the one you prefer, following just as example:
+Feel free to choose the polyfill you prefer.

+Following just as example:

 ```html
 <!doctype html>